Kist people: Demographics

+Kists in the Georgian SSR and they were classified together with the Ingush proper as single ethnicity (Ingush) whose native language was classified as Chechen.
+In the 1939 census the Kistins were classified as Chechens and there were 2,433 of them in the Georgian SSR.

 Religion

 The majority of Kists adhere to religion made up of syncretized Sunni Muslim beliefs with animistic folk religion.
 Small pockets of Christian Kists still remain in Pankisi, Tusheti and Kakheti.
 To this day, the Kists worship the Khevsur sacred places (jvari) and make sacrifices to the Anatori jvari near the Khevsureti village of Shatili, which is located at the Georgian-Chechen border.
 The Anatori jvari was also considered sacred by Chechens in Maisti and Melkhisti.
 Highlanders from both the northern Caucasus and Georgia participated together in religious celebrations until the borders were closed.
 Although today the Kists pray in the mosque in the village of Duisi, they also pray at the sites of old, now-ruined Christian sanctuaries.
-The Christians among them and some Folk followers pray in Saint George church in the village of Joqolo and attend the religious celebration Alaverdoba in the Alaverdi Monastery of Kakheti.
+The Christians among them and some folk followers pray in Saint George church in the village of Joqolo and attend the religious celebration Alaverdoba in the Alaverdi Monastery of Kakheti.
 Additionally, Kists celebrate Tetri Giorgoba, a local variation of St George's Day.